dag-andersen/PCPP-course/week01/answers.md

 Notes:

-count++ is the critical section.
+- count++ is the critical section.
-There is no race-condition
+- There is no race-condition
-There is mutual-exclusion
+- There is mutual-exclusion
-The number of interleavings are finite.
+- The number of interleavings are finite.
-It can't deadlock.
+- It can't deadlock.

-Answer:

 Lets define "correct": The program always prints 20_000_000.